john-cd/rust_howto/bk/later/other/written-in-rust/index.md

 - Operating System Components:
   - Kernel modules (Parts of the Linux kernel are now being written in Rust.)
-    - [Rust-for-Linux: Adding support for the Rust language to the Linux kernel.][rust-for-linux~github]↗.
+    - [Rust-for-Linux][rust-for-linux~github]↗: Adding support for the Rust language to the Linux kernel.
   - Bootloaders.
   - Virtual machine monitors.
 See [[virtualization | Virtualization]].
   - Examples: